-Aimée Crocker, born 1864, was (according to wikipedia) an “heiress, princess, Bohemian, world traveler, mystic, and author” known for “her collections of husbands and lovers, adopted children, Buddhas, pearls, tattoos, and snakes.”
-I think just the children were adopted, but the modifier is dangling so I can’t be certain.
-Either way, the description merely scratches the surface of her preposterous life story.
+Aimée Crocker, born 1864, was—according to wikipedia—an “heiress, princess, Bohemian, world traveler, mystic, and author” known for “her collections of husbands and lovers, adopted children, Buddhas, pearls, tattoos, and snakes.”
+This description only begins to capture the breadth of her preposterous life.

-By the age of 19 she was back in the states and married (for the first time) to Porter Ashe, scion of the founders of Asheville, North Carolina.
-After the birth of their first child, Ashe fell into a rich man’s death spiral: buying racehorses, losing at gambling, selling the racehorses to pay gambling debts, and then getting into the prizefighting and match fixing game.
-Meanwhile, he was gadding about town with a bevy of debutantes while Aimee did the same with an assortment of “young cavaliers,” with all of their excursions and companions and canoodling dutifully recorded by tabloids and gossip rags.
+By the age of 19, she was back in the US and married to Porter Ashe, scion of the founders of Asheville, North Carolina.
+They had a child, and Ashe fell into a rich man’s death spiral: buying racehorses, gambling away money, selling the racehorses to pay debts, then fixing prizefights when the horses didn’t pay enough.
+All the while, he was gadding about town with an assortment of debutantes and Aimee took to public affairs with “young cavaliers.”
+Tabloids and gossip rags dutifully recorded and reported their excursions, companions, and public canoodling.

-The marriage didn’t last, and if their nightlife was tabloid fodder on its own, their breakup was even hotter news.
-The tempest hit fever pitch during a fierce and/or farcical custody battle and courtroom drama during which Porter kidnapped their child.
-That was before he was awarded custody of the kid, since evidently being a notoriously incompetent gambler/businessman and multiple felon outranks the reputation of a wealthy divorcee.
+The marriage disintegrated, and if their nightlife was tabloid fodder itself, the breakup was ne plus ultra scandal.
+The tempest peaked during a fierce and farcical custody battle, during which Porter kidnapped their child.
+Then he was awarded custody.
+Somehow, being a notoriously incompetent gambler/businessman and multiple felon outranks a wealthy divorcee.

-Not one to stew, Aimee left to travel to—in the parlance of her times—the Far East.
-Her first stop was Hawaii, where a clearly charmed King Kalākaua of Hawaii, probably in deep smit, gifted her an island and named her a princess.
-It’s not clear if this was before or after the moonlit seances she conducted in Honolulu.
-Somewhere around this time she married her second husband, Henry Gillig, a naval officer, noted opera tenor, and, sources say, a prestidigitator (I cannot find any other information on him, but that is how he’s described).
+Rather than stew, Crocker traveled to—in the parlance of her times—the Far East.
+The first stop was Hawaii.
+In Honolulu, she conducted moonlit seances.
+A clearly charmed King Kalākaua of Hawaii, in deep smit, gifted her an entire island and named her a princess. probably in deep smit, gifted her an island and named her a princess.
+Somewhere around this time she married Henry Gillig, a naval officer, noted opera tenor, and prestidigitator (I cannot find any other information on him, but that is how he’s described).

-The trip continued into all corners of Asia, and if you believe second-hand accounts of her autobiography (a highly-prized rare book until a recent reprint), her travels were like a bad MST3K b-movie or a setpiece in a Harry Stephen Keeler novel.
-She was attacked by Bornean headhunters and knife-throwing Chinese servants (separate instances), spent time in a harem, and had a “sensual experience” with a boa constrictor.
+Her trip continued to all corners of Asia.
+If one is to believe second-hand accounts of her autobiography—a prized rare book until a recent reprint—her adventures took the form of a pulpy b-movie or Harry Stephen Keeler novel: she was attacked by Bornean headhunters and knife-throwing Chinese servants—separate instances—and spent time in a harem.
+Confoundingly, she made reference to a “sensual experience” with a boa constrictor.

-In 1914, Jackson died of tonsillitis.
-Aimee, far from bereft, continued to take on a series of notable lovers, including Aleister Crowley, who was obsessed with her and asked her to marry him several times.
-Her final two marriages—both, of course, scandalous—were to Russian princes decades younger than her.
-She died in 1941, aged 78, by that time holding the name Princess Aimée Isabella Crocker Ashe Gillig Gouraud Miskinoff Galitzine (no joke).
+Husband number three died in 1914, and Aimee—something less than bereft—continued in her libidinous path.
+Among her notable lovers was occultist Aleister Crowley, who was infatuated and asked to marry her multiple times.
+She refused.
+Her final two marriages—both scandalous—were to Russian princes decades younger than her.
+She died in 1941, aged 78, by that time holding the name Princess Aimée Isabella Crocker Ashe Gillig Gouraud Miskinoff Galitzine.

 • One of Crocker’s friends/party co-hosts was Wilson Mizner, a playwright, one-time owner of the famed Brown Derby restaurant, and absolute shitheel.
 The son of a diplomat, Mizner went north with his brother for the Klondike gold rush.
 He didn’t want to waste time hunting for gold, though, so he just ran cons, grifts, and dodges on the miners; he considered Soapy Smith—probably the most notorious con man of the 19th century—his mentor.
 He later married a widowed socialite, made copies of some of her priceless works of art, and sold the copies as originals.
 When they divorced he managed boxers and fixed fights, got busted for running an illicit casino, then moved to Florida with his brother during a land boom and swindled untold fortunes from the property-hungry.
 And yet somehow he moved to Hollywood and got backing from Jack Warner himself to run the Brown Derby and write early screenplays (including for one of my favorite titles of all time, 20,000 Years in Sing Sing).
 The best description comes from a bio: